noxonsu/eeat/data/KYC providers/article.md

-# KYC Providers 2023: A Comparative Analysis of Features and Pricing

-In the rapidly evolving world of digital finance and online transactions, the importance of robust Know Your Customer (KYC) processes cannot be overstated.
-KYC providers offer a range of services designed to help businesses verify the identity of their clients, comply with regulatory requirements, and manage risk effectively.
-This article presents an overview of current KYC providers, focusing on their features and pricing structures.
-We have streamlined our comparison by removing companies without transparent pricing or sign-up functionality.

-## Introduction, Resume, and Conclusion
-Our analysis draws on an in-depth examination of 63 KYC providers, showcasing a total of 577 features.
-These features were categorized into five main clusters for optimized comparison: Identity Verification, Compliance and Risk Management, Data Management and Security, Integration and Automation, and Global Coverage and Support.
-The optimization process entailed establishing relevance criteria, evaluating the list against these benchmarks, and discarding superfluous features.
-The result is a succinct yet comprehensive breakdown of the KYC provider landscape in 2023, emphasizing the most critical and effective features these companies offer.

-## Features of KYC Providers

-KYC providers offer a broad spectrum of features, which have been categorized into five clusters for clarity:

-1. **Identity Verification**
-   - ID document verification, biometrics, AI-powered identity checks, video KYC, and secure verification through bank transfer.

-2. **Compliance and Risk Management**
-   - Compliance management, AML screening, fraud detection with AI, sanctions screening, and risk assessments.

-3. **Data Management and Security**
-   - Secure data management, GDPR compliance, blockchain security audits, and 24/7 human supervision.

-4. **Integration and Automation**
-   - Powerful APIs, cloud-based solutions, easy integration, and process automation.

-5. **Global Coverage and Support**
-   - Extensive document type support, worldwide coverage, and a history of trusted service.

-## KYC Provider Pricing Plans

-Here are some highlighted KYC providers along with their respective pricing details:

-### SEON
-- Free Plan: $0/month
-- Starter Plan: $599/month
-- Premium Plan: Contact for pricing

-### Signicat
-- e-Signing Portal: Free edition from €0
-- Signicat Mint: Paid plans from €495/month
-- Digital Identity APIs: Starter from €149/month

-### SelfKey
-- Basic Plan: $99/month
-- Pro Plan: $199/month
-- Enterprise Plan: Custom pricing

-### Veriff
-- Enterprise Plan: $0.22 per verification
-- Self-Serve Plan: Custom pricing

-### Mangopay
-- Standard Plan: Fees starting from €0.25 per transaction
-- Custom Plan: Tailored pricing for high volume

-### DIRO
-- Test Plan: Free
-- Launch Plan: Pay as you go
-- Scale Plan: Enterprise pricing

-### Civic
-- Developer Plan: FREE
-- Business Plan: $249
-- Custom Plan: Custom pricing

-### ComplyCube
-- Starter Plan: $0.10 per credit
-- Standard Plan: $159/month
-- Premium Plan: $449/month

-This comparison provides insights into the diverse range of pricing and services offered by KYC providers.
-Custom enterprise solutions are frequently available, warranting direct discussion with providers for more specific information.
-The selection of a KYC provider should be tailored to the specific needs of the business, taking into account factors such as volume of transactions, required features, and budget constraints.
+# KYC Providers in 2023: A Comparison of Features and Pricing

+In the rapidly evolving landscape of Know Your Customer (KYC) requirements, businesses are seeking reliable KYC providers to manage identity verification, compliance, and risk management.
+This article outlines the features and prices of various KYC providers in 2023, based on an optimization process that involved defining criteria for relevance and analyzing 63 companies with a total of 577 features.
+These features have been categorized into Identity Verification, Compliance and Risk Management, Data Management and Security, Integration and Automation, and Global Coverage and Support.
+The result is a streamlined list of features, reflecting the capabilities of KYC providers in an industry where efficiency, security, and compliance are paramount.

+### Features of KYC Providers

+The features of KYC providers have been clustered into five main categories:

+1. **Identity Verification**: This includes biometric data protection, liveness detection, ID document verification, and more, utilizing AI and manual processes.
+2. **Compliance and Risk Management**: Providers offer services like AML screening, fraud detection, enhanced due diligence, and continuous compliance.
+3. **Data Management and Security**: Secure data management, blockchain security audits, and rigorous security policies are some features offered.
+4. **Integration and Automation**: KYC services integrate with existing systems and offer powerful APIs, automation, and cloud-based solutions.
+5. **Global Coverage and Support**: Providers support numerous document types and offer services in many countries, backed by a strong global presence.

+### Pricing and Plan Overviews

+Below is a comparison of the pricing and plans offered by various KYC providers.
+The plans range from basic services to comprehensive enterprise solutions.

+#### SEON.io
+- **Free**: $0
+- **Starter**: $599/month
+- **Premium**: Contact for pricing

+#### Signicat.com (e-Signing Portal)
+- **Free edition**: From €0
+- **Professional**: From €13/user/month
+- **Business**: From €13/user/month
+- **Enterprise**: From €13/user/month

+#### KYC-Chain.com
+- **Basic**: $99/month
+- **Pro**: $199/month
+- **Enterprise**: Contact for custom pricing

+#### Jumio.com
+- **Basic**: $45,625 (one-time?)
+- **Advanced**: $853,750 (one-time?)

+#### Veriff.com
+- **Enterprise**: $0.22 per verification
+- **Self-Serve**: Custom pricing

+#### Mangopay.com
+- **Standard**: Varied pricing (e.g., Card pay-in: 1.4% + €0.25)
+- **Custom**: Contact for custom pricing

+#### Shuftipro.com
+- **Basic**: $99/month
+- **Standard**: $199/month
+- **Premium**: $299/month

+#### Complycube.com
+- **Starter**: $0.10 per credit
+- **Standard**: $159/month
+- **Premium**: $449/month

+#### Agreementexpress.com
+- **Basic**: $99/month
+- **Pro**: $199/month
+- **Enterprise**: Contact for custom pricing

+The choice of a KYC provider should be tailored to a company's specific needs, considering factors like the volume of verifications, the level of customization required, and the available budget.
+For more detailed information or for enterprises with significant processing volumes, it's advisable to directly engage with providers for bespoke solutions.